-Genres and content
+Genres and Content

 Anime inspired by Visual Novels

-Steins;Gate: Steins;Gate is set, in the summer of 2010, approximately a year after the events that took place in Chaos; Head, in Akihabara.
-Steins;Gate is about a group of friends who have personalized their microwave on a device that can send text messages to the past.
-As they carry out different experiments, an organization called SERN, which has been doing its own research on time travel, accompanies them and now the characters have to find a way to avoid being captured by them.
+Steins;Gate: Steins;Gate is set in the summer of 2010, approximately one year after the events that took place in Chaos; Head in Akihabara.
+Steins;Gate is about a group of friends who have customized their microwave into a device that can send text messages to the past.
+As they carry out different experiments, an organization called SERN, which has been doing its own research on time travel, tracks them down and now the characters have to find a way to avoid being captured by them.